Beam-Connectivity/beam-connectivity.github.io/vacancies/2021-11-cloud-engineer-l2.md

 #### Main responsibilities

 1. Work as part of the team, reviewing each others' designs and code.
-1. Develop web apps to manage the CVaaS platform – both client facing and backend.
+1. Develop web apps to manage the CVaaS platform and support data analysis – forms, tables, charts, graphs.
 1. Design web UI/UX, sometimes independently and sometimes with external design team input.
+We use Figma for wireframes and UX design.
 1. Develop web APIs for internal and third party integrations.
 1. Integrate software and tests into our CI-CD system
 1. Work as part of the software team to integrate and debug the end-to-end system: Hardware, cloud and mobile apps